boltabandoned/bolt-ckeditor-embed/README.md

 #Bolt CKeditor embed plugin

-This extension adds the accessibility checker CK editor plugin to all HTML fields.
+This extension adds the embed CK editor plugin to all HTML fields.

 When using this you want to add `script` to the `allowed_tags` and `data-oembed-url, data-href, data-width` to the  `allowed_attributes` in your